ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {:vspace}
 As a `test-expr` in a logical expression:
-: The function is declared to have a result type of `LogicalType`, or (giving rise to conversion as per {{type-conv}}) `NodesType`.
+: The function's declared result type is `LogicalType`, or (giving rise to conversion as per {{type-conv}}) `NodesType`.

 As a `comparable` in a comparison:
-: The function is declared to have a result type of `ValueType`.
+: The function's declared result type is `ValueType`.

 As a `function-argument` in another function expression:
 : The function's declared result type fulfills the following rules for